computer-geek64/politify/README.md

-# politify
+# Politify

-A tool for helping people understand where celebrities and politicians fall on the political spectrum
+A tool for helping people understand where celebrities and politicians fall on the political spectrum.